ezagala/intoTheGrowHaus/README.md

 The application is currently deployed [here](https://intense-sea-51551.herokuapp.com/).

+__Note:__ This project was shelved prior to completion.
+Work, including a signifcant refactor, is planned to resume shortly.

 ## Usage
 At the time of this writting, the application may be used to search transaction history for transactions between a specified date range for a specific user or user type.